 Applicants may be qualified in more than one classification but, nevertheless, shall be admitted in one classification only.

-Sustaining Member, A person, partnership, corporation, association, or other entity whom is not eligible for general membership because it does not own or operate service facilities but wishes to promote the purposes and interests of the Corporation.
+Sustaining Member, A person, partnership, corporation, association, or other entity who is not eligible for general membership because it does not own or operate service facilities but wishes to promote the purposes and interests of the Corporation.

 Section 3.
 Membership Rights and Privileges